RochX/virus-research-python/README.md

 See [https://linuxize.com/post/using-the-ssh-config-file/](https://linuxize.com/post/using-the-ssh-config-file/) for more information on setting up the SSH configuration file.

 IMPORTANT NOTE: Because the `fabric` module relies on the `imp` module, the SSH getter **will not** work with Python 3.12 (at least until `fabric` is updated).

+## GUI
+The `gui` folder is a graphical interface for the SSH getter.
+It uses the `tkinter` module for creating the interface.
+`gui.py` contains the main function for the graphical interface.